Components of MIS (Management Information System)

 The Value Chain for Apple Inc.

 The overall goal of the value chain is to help a business gain competitive advantage.
-Competitive advantage is a business’s position in a market that makes it to be more profitable than its direct competitors.
+Competitive advantage is a business’s position in a market that makes it more profitable than its direct competitors.

 Influence of IT on organizational goals